migflow-project/Stream/README.md

 Optional, but strongly recommended requirements include :

-- a CUDA compiler OR a HIP compiler.
+- a GPU compiler (CUDA/HIP, depending on your target hardware)

 ## Compilation